 - Some adjustable double beds can be adjusted separately on either side.
 This is handy if your partner prefers a different elevation to you.

 - If you travel, you’ll be back to square one – you can’t take your bed with you.
-You’ll likely need to purchase some sort of wedge as well, to take with you.
+You’ll likely need to purchase a wedge as well, to take with you.

 When Should I See a Specialist?